The Magic of Scheherazade: Reception

 The Magic of Scheherazade received mixed reviews at release.
-Opinions of the game's graphics and musical score have been mostly positive.
-Both William R. Trotter of Game Players and Rusel DeMaria of VideoGames & Computer Entertainment commended the game's visuals but DeMaria simply characterized the music and sound as "fine."
-Trotter was specifically impressed with the magic spell effects, characters sprites, and environments, and stated, "If there's a Nintendo game that's prettier to look at, we haven't seen it."
+Opinions of the graphics and musical score have been mostly positive.
+Both William R. Trotter of Game Players and Rusel DeMaria of VideoGames & Computer Entertainment commended the game's visuals, but DeMaria simply characterized the music and sound as "fine".
+Trotter was specifically impressed with the magic spell effects, characters sprites, and environments.
 Game Players awarded the game "Best Graphics" for console titles first previewed in the US in 1989.
 Contrarily, reviewers from a 1990 EGM panel discounted the game's presentation as either average or not up to the standards of the game's contemporaries.

 The gameplay and challenge were also high points for many reviewers.
 Trotter applauded the amount of content and compared the time-consuming yet intuitive learning curve for the game's mechanics to the Ultima series.
-He said, "Everything is clearly organized, so what at first seems unwieldy soon becomes natural and logical."
-DeMaria found the game easy yet satisfying, summarizing that it might offer fun for new and intermediate players while experience players could still find "enough plot twists and interesting challenges to make the game fun to play."
-GamePro likewise recommended the game to beginner, intermediate, and advanced players alike.
-EGM found the game as an overall mediocre diversion to other RPGs of its time, but similarly acknowledged the gameplay as being "nicely handled" and "easy to catch on to."
+He said: "Everything is clearly organized, so what at first seems unwieldy soon becomes natural and logical".
+DeMaria found the game easy yet satisfying, summarizing that it might offer enjoyment for new and intermediate players while experienced players could still find "enough plot twists and interesting challenges to make the game fun to play".
+GamePro likewise recommended the game to beginner, intermediate, and advanced players.
+EGM found the game as an overall mediocre diversion to other RPGs of its time, but similarly acknowledged the gameplay as being "nicely handled" and "easy to catch on to".
 One of the magazine's writers, Ed Semrad, appreciated its challenge level and referred to it as the next "decent quest game" following Zelda II: The Adventure of Link.